EmmanuelMasavoDjegou/Joint-Survival-Modeling/README.md

-# 🧠 jmBIG: Joint Modeling of Longitudinal and Survival Data for Big Health Data
+# 🧠 Joint Modeling of Longitudinal and Survival Data for Big Health Data

 > **Paper Reviewed**:
 Bhattacharjee, A., Rajbongshi, B., & Vishwakarma, G.K.